inspec/inspec-aws/docs/resources/aws_api_gateway_documentation_part.md

 The identifier of the documentation part resource to get information about.

+This resource does not require any mandatory parameters.

-For additional information, see the [AWS ApiGateway Documentation Part](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-documentationpart.html).
+For additional information, see the [AWS documentation on the `AWS::ApiGateway::DocumentationPart` resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-documentationpart.html).

 ## Properties